Ramucirumab: Medical uses

+Ramucirumab is indicated for the treatment of gastric cancer, colorectal cancer, non-small cell lung cancer, and hepatocellular carcinoma.

 Contraindications

-Under the European approval, NSCLC therapy with ramucirumab is contraindicated when there is tumour cavitation, or if major vessels are involved.
+Under the European Union approval, NSCLC therapy with ramucirumab is contraindicated when there is tumor cavitation, or if major vessels are involved.

 Side effects

-The most common adverse effects in a study investigating ramucirumab monotherapy were diarrhoea (14% of patients, as compared to 9% under placebo), hyponatraemia (low blood sodium levels; 6% versus 2%), headache (9% versus 3%), and high blood pressure (16% versus 8%).
+The most common adverse effects in a study investigating ramucirumab monotherapy were diarrhea (14% of patients, as compared to 9% under placebo), hyponatraemia (low blood sodium levels; 6% versus 2%), headache (9% versus 3%), and high blood pressure (16% versus 8%).

-Interactions

-In studies, no interactions were observed with paclitaxel, docetaxel or irinotecan.

 Pharmacology

 Mechanism of action

 Ramucirumab is a direct VEGFR2 antagonist, that binds with high affinity to the extracellular domain of VEGFR2 and block the binding of natural VEGFR ligands (VEGF-A, VEGF-C and VEGF-D).
 These ligands are secreted by solid tumors to promote angiogenesis (formation of new blood vessels from pre-existing ones) and enhance tumor blood supply.
 Binding of ramucirumab to VEGFR2 leads to inhibition of VEGF-mediated tumor angiogenesis.